 Each December, the Gulf Coast Chapter hosts two young soldiers from the 101st Airborne Division at Fort Campbell, Kentucky.
 The soldiers are selected by their chain of command and the Chapter provides transportation to Tampa, a rental car, hotel accommodations for the week on Clearwater Beach, walking around money, and tickets to Bush gardens.
 The two Troopers are the guests of honor at our annual Bastogne luncheon where they are presented with the Chapter’s Joseph P. Lapointe Award.

 The Gulf Coast Chapter hosts four social events each year for members, family, and friends.
 Each spring the chapter attends a buffet lunch and a day at the races at the Tampa Bay Downs track.
 In June, we have our D-Day event, with a hospitality room, light lunch and then a banquet in the evening.
 In September, we host our Market Garden BBQ at the Clearwater Sailing Center on Sand Key and in December there is a Bastogne Luncheon at the Clearwater Yacht Club.
 During this event we recognize two active duty soldiers with the Joseph P. Lapointe Award.

 In February, we host the Snowbird Reunion for all members of the 101st Airborne Division.
-This event lasts for four days, and includes a golf tournament, tours, the National Association Board of Governors meeting, and a banquet on Saturday night.
-In 2012 and 2013 the reunion will be at the DoubleTree Westshore Hotel in Tampa, Florida.
-Many of our members also attend the 101st Airborne National Reunion each year in August.
+This event lasts for four days, and includes a golf tournament, tours, a parachute jump, the National Association Board of Governors meeting, and a banquet on Saturday night.
+In 2014 the reunion will be at the Marrott Westshore Hotel in Tampa, Florida.
+Many of our members also attend the 101st Airborne National Reunion each year in August